peypo/photobooth/README.md

 How to use ?
 ------------
-(this will be writen later ; I am working on a script in order to make it as easy as possible)
+(this will be written later ; I am working on a script in order to make it as easy as possible)

 Pre-requisites
 --------------